Do you want to know the easiest way to save £667 in just one year?

 As Albert Einstien said of compounding: “Compound interest is the eighth wonder of the world.
-He who understands it, earns it…he who doesn’t… pays it”.
-And it’s the same with a compound or ‘cumulative’ savings plan.
+He who understands it, earns it … he who doesn’t, pays it”.
+And it’s the same with a compound or cumulative savings plan.
 Your balance will grow surprisingly quickly, as you’ll see on the image/spreadsheet we’ve provided.

-There is also a reverse version of this savings challenge, meaning you start by saving the highest amount on day 1, so for 2024 that would obviously be £3.66, ending with £0.01 on day 366.
+There is also a reverse version of this savings challenge, meaning you start by saving the highest amount on day 1, so for 2025 that would obviously be £3.65, ending with £0.01 on day 365.

-This is a great way to save money and if you continue this, come the end of a year you will a have accumulated a massive £671.71.
+This is a great way to save money and if you continue this, come the end of a year you will a have accumulated a massive £667.95.
 Imagine what you could do with that lovely sum of money.
 You could also stop the challenge a month early and use the cash for your Christmas shopping, or perhaps a personal treat or mini break away.
 It’s entirely up to you how to do any savings/spending challenge.

 How The Save A Penny A Day & Reverse Penny A Day Challenges Works